-St Nicholas has an Inclusion Leader: Kelli Reynolds.
-She is a qualified and experienced teacher.
+St Nicholas has an Inclusion Leader: Amelia Harding.
+She is a qualified and experienced teacher, and holds the National Award for SEN Co-ordination.
 She also belongs to the senior leadership team and works alongside teachers at the school to support children with any level of need or difficulty.